 Playing Preschool is a totally hands-on, completely play-based approach to at-home early childhood education.
 This program puts you, the parent or caregiver, in the driver’s seat of your child’s education.

 This is NOT a sit and listen type program: your child is moving, active, engaged, and exploring the whole time.

 This is NOT a time consuming program: most days will take you 45 minutes to 1 hour.

 This is NOT an expensive program: buying the program in this bundle costs less than $1 a week and the supply list is things you probably already have around your house.

 Playing Preschool Year 1 is designed to begin when your child is between the ages of 2.5 – 5 years old.
 The programs are both incredibly open-ended and designed to meet the wide needs and developmental differences of children.

 I wrote Year 1 when my kids were 2.5 and 4 years old.
-Both kids LOVED the lessons and learned so much; and best of all, the program met both their needs.
+Both kids LOVED the lessons and learned so much.
+Best of all, the program met both their needs.
 That’s the magic of open-ended learning: it meets the child where the child is at.

 What will my child learn?

 Each year is broken into 19 units, a unit is 2-weeks long.
-Each year spans 190 days, aka a traditional school year, but without the pressure, commitment, or financial burden of traditional preschool.
+The programs each span 190 days, aka a traditional school year, but without the pressure, commitment, or financial burden of traditional preschool.